 Hippology: A horse knowledge project to establish a good foundational understating of horse breeds, care, etc. Members do not need to own a horse to participate.

-2024-2025 Countywide Project List (Open to all 4-Hers in Orange County)
+2025-2026 Countywide Project List (Open to all 4-Hers in Orange County)

 Pygmy Goats: Members will learn about the care and keeping of Pygmy Goats along with learning how to show a Pygmy Goat.
 Members do not need to own a goat to participate.
+More info

-DIY Home & Body Care: Learn how to make your own products for home and body care using basic ingredients that are easily accessible and preservative free (SCREC Super Saturdays – spring)
+DIY Home & Body Care: Learn how to make your own products for home and body care using basic ingredients that are easily accessible and preservative free (SCREC Super Saturdays, Spring)

 Contact trabuco4h@gmail.com to be put in contact with a project leader and be added to the interest list!